-A 68-year-old male presents with a chief complaint of chest tightness that started at rest approximately three hours prior and has been constant ever since.
-He desribes it as a vice-like sensation limited to the central portion of his chest.
+A 68-year-old male presents with a chief complaint of chest discomfort.
+It started at rest approximately three hours prior as has been constant ever since.
+He describes it as a burning sensation limited to the central portion of his chest.
 Nothing makes the pain better or worse and he rates it at about a 6 out of 10.

 Vitals are as follows:

 - HR approx. 125 bpm, irregular